People conducting business globally are more aware than anyone that the world is much smaller than it used to be.

 All companies that have customers or employees in Europe are subject to GDPR.
 And all EU citizens are protected under the law, regardless of location.

-So no matter how minimal you might think of your EU footprint as being, every U.S. company should get well acquainted with the demands of GDPR and be thinking of how to reach full compliance by May 25, 2018, when the deadline for enforcement goes into effect.
+So no matter how minimal you might think of your EU footprint as being, every U.S. company should be well acquainted with the demands of GDPR.

-Here are a few reasons why you should be planning ahead and taking GDPR seriously.
+Here are a few reasons why you should take GDPR seriously.

 One of the big distinctions between how privacy is treated in the U.S. and how it is treated in EU countries is that in the EU, individuals have a right to request that personal data about them be expunged from the internet under some circumstances.

-For U.S.-based companies, facilitating this right will be necessary when GDPR is implemented – and it can be a sticky wicket.
+For U.S.-based companies, facilitating this right is necessary under GDPR – and it can be a sticky wicket.
 Problems can arise, for instance, if an EU citizen makes a request to have personal information expunged and you have – in addition to a live copy of it on an internal database – a copy of it on a backup server.
 In such a case, you might find that your backup solution doesn't allow you to delete individual backed-up records one-by-one.

 Thus you'll find yourself prevented from complying with the request because of your own technological limitations.
 But that, of course, won't make it any less necessary for you to comply.
 And you'll also be asked to verify that the data has been treated appropriately, which could add additional challenges depending on how your backup solution is built out.